Murals by Austin Zucchini-Fowler. Image permissions from artist.

 Hospitals that have invested in an art collection are seeing the impact.
 When a person cannot be there to encourage experiences with art, the artwork can do the speaking in its place.

-Families are more stressed entering hospitals—worried that their presence will immediately gardner sickness.
-One mother posted on Instagram a photo of a dog-filled canvas enroute to Children Hospital Colorado’s multidisciplinary clinic.
+Families are more stressed entering hospitals—worried that their presence will immediately garner sickness.
+One mother posted on Instagram a photo of a dog-filled canvas en route to Children Hospital Colorado’s multidisciplinary clinic.
 She said that the art helped welcome and distract her and her toddler.